 Bahrain draws many companies and workers thanks to its liberal business environment, low taxes and operating costs, and well-known shopping areas.
 However, planning an expansion to Bahrain also involves hiring the right employees and ensuring they stay compliant with local regulations.
 If you don’t know how to get a work visa in Bahrain or what type of visa your employees will need, you could delay operation or face fines.

-What Types of Work Visas Are There in Bahrain?
+Types of Work Visas in Bahrain

 If you wish to hire foreign employees to work in Bahrain, you must know whether they need a visa.
 All nationals of the six Gulf states, also known as the Gulf Cooperation Council (GCC) member states, and British citizens by birth can come to Bahrain without a visa.
 British citizens can stay for up to a month and get a short extension through the Directorate of Immigration and Passports.